Tokyo: 5 Questions with Japan’s Top Auteur Hirokazu Kore-eda

 - Share this article on Tumblr

-Hirokazu Kore-Eda, arguably Japan’s most esteemed contemporary auteur, is again a ubiquitous presence at the Tokyo International Film Festival in 2021.
+Hirokazu Kore-Eda, arguably Japan’s most esteemed contemporary auteur, is again a ubiquitous presence at the Tokyo International Film Festival.
 After years of frustration over the fact that Japan’s flagship cinema event didn’t seem to have the international influence to match his country’s storied film legacy, Kore-eda got directly involved in the festival last year as a consultant and hands-on advocate for change.

 Kore-eda’s first effort at the 2020 Tokyo festival was the creation of the new Asia Lounge program, a hangout space and public conversation series featuring leading filmmakers from around the region.
 In its impressive second iteration this year, the program features public dialogs between Oscar winner Bong Joon-ho and Japanese anime legend Mamoru Hosoda, French screen icon Isabelle Huppert (chair of Tokyo’s jury this year) and Japanese director Ryusuke Hamaguchi (winner of Cannes’ 2021 best screenplay award for his latest feature Drive My Car), Thai Palme d’Or winner Apichatpong Weerasethakul and Japanese actor Hidetoshi Nishijima, along with five other inspired pairings.
 The discussions were also streamed online, with many of them hosted or introduced by Kore-eda himself.